triestpa/You-Should-Learn-Regex/README.md

 <br>

-Writing out the same operation in fifteen languages is a fun exercise, but we'll be mostly sticking with Javascript and Python for the rest of the tutorial since these languages (in my opinion) tend to yield the clearest, most readable implementations.
+Writing out the same operation in sixteen languages is a fun exercise, but we'll be mostly sticking with Javascript and Python (along with a bit of Bash at the end) for the rest of the tutorial since these languages (in my opinion) tend to yield the clearest, most readable implementations.

 ## Year Matching